-The Master’s in Forensic Neuropsychology and Clinical Criminology prepares students in the various areas of forensic psychology and criminology.
+The Second-level Short Specialisation Degree in Forensic Neuropsychology and Clinical Criminology prepares students in the various areas of forensic psychology and criminology.
 The course develops specific expertise and skills relating to:

 - the ability to integrate knowledge in order to apply it to forensic or criminology;